martinberlin/cale-idf/README.md

 2. In "Streaming mode" it pushes the pixels to Adafruit GFX buffer and at the end renders it in your Epaper.
 3. It goes to sleep the amount of minutes you define in the ESP-IDF menuconfig

 And of course wakes up after this deepsleep and goes back to point 1 making it an ideal Firmware if you want to refresh an Events calendar or weather Forecast display.
-It does need to be tied to our CALE service.
+It does not need to be tied to our CALE service.
 You can use your own full url to your bitmap image.
 We just recommend to use CALE.es since you can easily connect it to external APIs and have a living epaper.

 **CALE-IDF uses this components:**